3115 Hennepin Avenue

 What Is DBT — and Why Does It Work?

 As an intensively trained DBT therapist, I use this approach to support highly sensitive people who often feel overwhelmed by the intensity of their emotions.
-My work integrates DBT with mindfulness, trauma-informed care, and deep compassion to help clients find calm, clarity, and meaningful change.
+My work integrates DBT with mindfulness, trauma-informed care, and deep compassion to help you find calm, clarity, and meaningful change.

 A Therapy Born from Lived Experience